-The B.A. in Classics is an interdisciplinary degree involving the study of ancient Greek and Latin, ancient Greek and Latin literature in translation, Greek and Roman history, plus courses in classical archaeology and art history.
+The B.A. in Classics is an interdisciplinary degree focused on the civilizations of the ancient Mediterranean, and can involve the study of ancient Greek and Latin language, literature in translation, history, archaeology and art history.

-A major in Classics for the B.A. degree consists of 30 semester hours of Department of Classics courses.
-Students complete an emphasis in Classical Civilization or an emphasis in ancient Greek or Latin.
+Classics majors choose an emphasis in Classical Civilization or an emphasis in ancient Greek or Latin.

-The B.A. in Classics with an emphasis in classical civilization provides students with the basics in at least one of the ancient languages (ancient Greek and Latin) and introduces them to some of the important issues and questions regarding Greek and Roman art and archaeology, history, literature, myth, philosophy, and religion.
+The B.A. in Classics with an emphasis in classical civilization allows students to learn the basics of at least one of the ancient languages (ancient Greek and Latin) and introduces them to some of the important issues and questions regarding Greek and Roman art and archaeology, history, literature, myth, philosophy, and religion.
 Students have found successful careers in many different professions, including law, medicine, the ministry, teaching, museum curatorship, and exhibit design.

 A minimum grade of C is required for all courses counting toward the Classics major or minor.